beeware/briefcase/docs/en/reference/platforms/iOS/xcode.md

 ## Icon format

 iOS projects use `.png` format icons.
+Icons must be **square** and **opaque**. iOS applies a squircle mask to square icons so they match the rest of the home screen; if you provide a non-square icon, or a squircle with transparent padding, the transparent regions render as black borders/corners.

 An application must provide icons of the following sizes:

 * 20px
 * 29px